trananhthong/sebcreditrisk/README.md

 COVID-19 impact on credit loss modelling
 ===

 In this project, we aimed to improve the probability of default (PD) predictions of the Merton-Vasicek (MV) model.
 In normal times, the single-factor MV model can reasonably predict PD using a single economic driver for a large portfolio.
 However, in periods of complicated economic conditions such as the COVID-19 pandemic, where both the government restrictions and support measures affect the default rates, the single-factor MV model becomes unreliable.
-We addressed this issue by using a multi-factor MV model that incorporate multiple economic indicators and calibrating at sector level.
+We addressed this issue by using a multi-factor MV model that incorporates multiple economic indicators and calibrating at sector level.

+The project was done under the course MS-E2177 - Case Studies in Operation Research at Aalto University.
 The data used for this project was provided by [GCD](https://www.globalcreditdata.org/) and [SEB](https://www.seb.se).
 This package contains the codes for the multi-factor MV model.
 Further details and final results of the project can be found [here](https://sal.aalto.fi/files/teaching/ms-e2177/2021/2021-FinalReport-SEB-final.pdf).

 Installation
 ---